-How to improve the performance of a computer running SafeGuard Enterprise Data Exchange.
+How to improve the performance of a computer running SafeGuard Data Exchange/File Encryption.

 Known to apply to the following Sophos product(s) and version(s)